 One former flight attendant, Jane Hawkes, is out there trying to do her best to educate potential plane passengers on the best ways to avoid these “germ hotspots.”

-The consumer travel expert recently told the Express, “Regardless of cabin class, there are some parts of a plane which are dirtier than others but not the toilets as you would expect.”
+The consumer travel expert explained to Express, “Regardless of cabin class, there are some parts of a plane which are dirtier than others but not the toilets as you would expect.”

 There are several places on a plane worse than the toilet when it comes to germs